JesusLopz/My-Computer-Science-Path/README.md

 # My Coding Progress Path:

-I'm making this repository exlusively to motivate myself and track my own progress on courses that don't contain any kind of certification, these courses/material come from diferent sources such as youtube playlist, khanacademy, books, other courses stored in websites etc. Some of them are in spanish and others are in english.
+I'm making this repository exclusively to motivate myself and track my own progress on courses that don't contain any kind of certification, these courses/material come from diferent sources such as youtube playlist, khanacademy, books, other courses stored in websites etc. Some of them are in spanish and others are in english.
 Also bear in mind that I did my own research to make this(my own) path so don't take it as granted.

 ### Programming Logic